inspektor-gadget/inspektor-gadget/docs/CONTRIBUTING.md

 Inspektor Gadget also provides the [`local-gadget`](local-gadget.md) tool to trace containers without Kubernetes.
 It can be built independently from the `kubectl-gadget` and the gadget container image.
-The result is a single binary that can be copied to a Kubernetes node or any host to trace its containers.

 ```bash
 $ make local-gadget